Santiago-Labs/telophasecli/README.md

 forces you to login to their UI and manage all your infrastructure from within the portal where changing accounts while using SSO is a pain.

-That's is why we developed `telopahsecli`.
 We wanted a way to apply our CDK code across many AWS accounts with code and with a great UX.

 ## Future Development
 Support for multi-cloud organizations with a unified account factory.